Base Running Rules

 Enter the team password to view

-I've rewatched all our games, and the easiest thing to improve on is our baserunning.
+After rewatching all our games, it is clear that the easiest way we can improve is through better base running.
 We made far too many mistakes on the base paths last season, myself included.
 With this in mind, the managers have created a list of rules for us to follow.
 Some of them are classic baseball guidelines we all should know, and others are inspired by past self-inflicted outs and unique situations.
 Most baseball games are won or lost on the margins, so please study up.
 This should be a collaborative list — feel free to ask any questions or suggest any additions.

 Risk vs. Reward